tianyingw/tianyingw.github.io/research.md

 #### Quantile Regression Models for Complex Data

-I develop novel quantile regression methods for complex data such as genetic, genomic, and microbiome data.
 My work in this area focuses on jointly analyzing different sources of data and examining different quantiles or subgroups of the population.
 To handle data heteroscedasticity, combining different data sets leads to more powerful analysis, and examining different subgroups helps give us a more comprehensive view of the entire population, further contributing to more precise analysis of the genetic effect and supporting personalized precision medicine.

 Selected works:
 - **Wang, T.<b>*</b>**, Ionita-Laza, I. and Wei, Y. (2022+) ["A unified quantile framework reveals nonlinear heterogeneous transcriptome-wide associations"](http://www.columbia.edu/~ii2135/QTWAS.pdf).
 [Webpage resources.](https://tianyingw.github.io/QTWAS/) (udner review)